- Undergraduate Programs

 International Relations - pick one class, 3 credit hours

-Political Thought - pick one class from POLS 1700 Foundations of Political Theory, POLS 2700 Issues in Political Philosophy, POLS 3710 Ancient and Medieval Political Thought, POLS 3720 Renaissance Political Thought, or POLS 3770 Feminist Theory, Gender Justice, 3 credit hours
+Political Thought - pick one class from POLS 1700 Foundations of Political Theory, POLS 2700 Issues in Political Philosophy, POLS 3710 Ancient and Medieval Political Thought, POLS 3720 Renaissance and Modern Political Thought, or POLS 3770 Feminist Theory, Gender Justice, 3 credit hours

 POLS 2000 Methods in Political Science (formerly POLS 300) - 4 credit hours, including lab (prerequisite: any two Political Science classes or instructor permission)